regulus33/MidiFrame/README.md

 renderOptionsForChannelPickerData()
 ```

-calls getUsedNotesObject() to get an to get this object
+calls usedNotesAndChannels() to get an to get this object

 ---